Best Rowing Machine Reviews

 For buyers on a budget check out my article: Best Rowing Machine Under $500

-You can also visit my ‘rowing machine reviews by price’ section in the top navigation bar.
+You can visit my ‘rowing machine reviews by price’ section in the top navigation bar.
+You can also visit my ‘Find A Rower’ page and compare rowing machines to find the best rowing machine for the money.

 There are four resistance types: air, hydraulic piston, magnetic, and water.
 Most rowing machines use one of the resistance types to provide resistance for the rower (a few rowing machines have two).